apparebit/diaphanous/codebook.md

 Most importantly, it may contain a platform's quantitative CSAM disclosures in a table with labeled columns and labeled rows.

-One of the table's dimensions are **time periods**.
+Row labels are **time periods**.
 Individual periods may have different lengths, be repeated, or overlap with others.
 Valid period durations are quarter, half, and full calendar years.
 Quarter and half years are written as the four-digit year, a space, the letter `Q` or `H`, respectively, and the one digit ordinal.
 Years are written as four digits.
-Examples include `2021 Q1`, `2022 H2`, and `2017`.
+Examples include `2021 Q1`, `2022 H2`, and
+`2017`.
+All row labels, including years, are formatted as strings.

-While the entities for the other dimension differ considerably between individual platforms, three names have the same consistent meaning:
+Column labels differ significantly between platforms and hence are explicitly declared for each platform.
+Still, three labels have the same consistent meaning across all platforms:

   * `reports`: the number of reports submitted to or received by NCMEC
   * `pieces`: the number of intercepted or removed CSAM photos or videos
   * `accounts`: the number of terminated or "permanently suspended" accounts

+Any cell may be null but all non-null cells belonging to the same column are either integers, floating point numbers, or strings.

 ### 3.2 Encoding: Disclosure Record Properties